alperbry/build-tracker-plugin/README.md

 ## What is Build Tracker?

-A tiny Gradle Plugin which helps to extract and trace _build_ insights on each _Android_ build.
+A tiny Gradle Plugin which helps to extract and trace _build_ insights on each _Android_ build _continuously_.

 ## Features
 - Traces every build process of the given _Android_ project and collects valuable insights.